sagarrakshe/dotfiles/README.md

-This repository contains all dotfiles .bashrc, .zshrc .vimrc etc
+This repository contains all dotfiles .bashrc, .zshrc .xessionrc etc